Kholoud-M/Visual-Tracking-Dynamic/README.md

 # Stimuli
 280 natural movies taken from 4 documentaries and the middle frame from each clip is played as a static non moving image for the same amount of time.

+# Data Analysis
+Gaze data will be acquired at 250-500Hz and we will analyze how features of the stimulus affect subject eye movements moment to moment.
+Data from each subject will be examined separately, and the primary analysis will be in comparing eye movements for different types of stimuli (e.g. global motion of different amplitudes).
+In particular, we will correlate (using nonlinear regression) features of eye movement (e.g. speed, direction, and fixations) with stimulus features (e.g. color, contrast, direction/strength of optic flow, and object locations).
+These relationships will allow us to characterize how visual attention varies with global motion.